 - To force you to research.
 What are the big trends in the food truck industry?
 What are the greatest threats?
 Is your local market growing or shrinking?
 What is the size of the target market for your menu?
-Creating the business plan will help you to gain a wide understanding of your marketplace.
+Creating the plan will help you to gain a wide understanding of your marketplace.

 - To forecast staffing needs.
 After completing your business plan, you won’t be surprised when you become short handed.
 Your business plan provide you with a road map for future staffing needs.

 - To attract staff.
 To attract and retain top quality talent, a business plan is necessary.
 The business plan inspires employees that your food truck concept is sound and you understand how to meet your goals.

 - To plot your course.
 I’ve always said that the business plan provides a road map from which to operate, and to look to for direction.
 Without a plan, you may shift short term strategies constantly without looking ahead be able to meet your long term goals.